OmarYoussefElgoerany/Rabbit-Coding-Challenge/README.md

 Implement composite indexes if multiple fields are being queried simultaneously to reduce the time spent on searches.
 Database Query Optimization:
 Optimize database queries by avoiding SELECT * and instead selecting only the necessary fields to reduce overhead.
+Also If i have more time i will make integration with any notification library.